Skip to Content

 helm repo add autoscaler https://kubernetes.github.io/autoscaler && helm repo update autoscaler && helm search repo autoscaler/cluster-autoscaler

-1. Install horizontal pod autoscaler and automatically provision worker node
+1. Install Node Autoscaler and automatically provision worker nodes

-If you want to change the pool configuration, simply make changes to the command in step 8 and run the deployment again.
+To change the pool configuration, simply make changes to the command in step 9 and run the deployment again.

 Install Public and internal Ingress controller